dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 ## Configuring CSI Driver with Authorization

-Given a setup where Kubernetes, a storage system, CSI driver(s), and Karavi Authorization are deployed, follow the steps below to configure the CSI Drivers to work  Authorization sidecar:
+Given a setup where Kubernetes, a storage system, CSI driver(s), and Karavi Authorization are deployed, follow the steps below to configure the CSI Drivers to work with Authorization sidecar:
 <details>
   <summary> Configure Authorization host</summary>
   Run the following commands on the Authorization host